State Dept. relents, gives reservist's parent visas for wedding

-WHEATON, Md (WUSA9) Great news tonight for an Army reservist and veteran of the war in Afghanistan.
+WHEATON, MD (WUSA9) - There was great news Thursday night for an Army reservist and veteran of the war in Afghanistan.
 The State Department has relented.
 His mom and dad will get to come to his wedding next week after all.

 And he says WUSA9 helped it happen.